Find Grad Schools

 3 Yearly Graduations

 Kansas State University is the 9th most popular school in the nation for students seeking a doctor's degree in international relations.
-Each year, around 20,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,489 per year, while in-state graduate students, on average, pay $10,294 per year.
-For the 2020-2021 academic year, 3 doctor's degrees were handed out to international relations majors at K -State.
+During the most recent year for which we have data, 3 people received their doctor's degree in international relations from K -State.

 #9